tyShinkle/md-tutorial/README.md

 ***
 ## :wave: Introduction to Markdown

 - Markdown is a lightweight markup language created in 2004 and used to format digital content.
+It helps you control the size and position of text and images.
+It also allows you to create tables, lists and links.
 - Markdown is converted to HTML in order to be displayed in the browser or other applications.
 - There are different flavors of Markdown such as [GitHub Flavored Markdown](https://github.github.com/gfm/), [Reddit Flavored Markdown](https://www.reddit.com/wiki/markdown/), [Markua](http://markua.com/#the-magical-typewriter-m-) and [more](https://en.wikipedia.org/wiki/Markdown#Variants).
 This tutorial will focus on [GitHub Flavored Markdown](https://github.github.com/gfm/).
 - To create a Markdown file you can use notepad and save the file with the `.md` extension.
 Open it with your browser to view it.
 You could also just create a repo on GitHub and practice your GFM (GitHub Flavored Markdown) in a `README.md`.